• Skip to main content

 • Acquisitions

 The Irvine Museum was established in 1992 by Athalie Richardson Irvine Clarke, Joan Irvine Smith, and James Irvine Swinden to promote appreciation for California’s art.
-Clarke, Smith, and Swinden are all descendants of James Irvine who founded Irvine Ranch, the sprawling agricultural property that evolved into the city named for the family.
+Smith and Swinden are descendants of James Irvine who founded Irvine Ranch, the sprawling agricultural property that evolved into the city named for the family.
+Clarke was married to James Harvey Irvine, Jr.

 A lifelong naturalist and environmental preservationist, Smith assembled a collection that captured California’s undeveloped landscape, rugged seascapes, and her childhood memories of life on the Irvine Ranch.
 In addition to their significance as artworks, she saw them as historical records and reflective of artists’ reverence for nature—a passion she shared.